-- 4.8 The Village Design Statement for the Parish of Hurstbourne Tarrant was adopted by the Council as a Supplementary Planning Document (SPD) on 7 April 2021, following a recommendation from the Council's Cabinet on 10 March 2021. - 4.9 The Draft New Forest Recreational Mitigation SPD, with the full title of 'New Forest International Nature Conservation Designations: Recreational Mitigation Framework Supplementary Planning Document' was published and a public Consultation period held from 12 November to 10 December 202114.
-The Council is reviewing the comments received to inform the document. - 4.10 We are continuing to update the evidence base, including working with neighbouring authorities and through the Partnership for South Hampshire (PfSH).
+- integration of facilities such as EV charging points etc. The public comments received are currently being reviewed. - 4.11 We are continuing to update the evidence base, including working with neighbouring authorities and through the Partnership for South Hampshire (PfSH).
 Work is also progressing through the Andover Vision and Romsey Future initiatives, including master planning for Andover town centre and south of town centre.
-Both the Romsey and Andover masterplans were approved as material planning considerations in September 2020. - 4.11 Supplementary Planning Documents provide additional guidance on detailed issues linked to policies in the Local Plan.
-They do not form part of the Development Plan itself however, but where relevant will be used when considering applications.
+Both the Romsey and Andover masterplans were approved as material planning considerations in September 2020.